marceamaps/marceamaps.github.io/about.md

 permalink: /about/
 ---

 Hi there.
 My name is Marcea.
-I'm a cartographer, climber, backcountry skiier and avid traveler (31 countries and counting).
+I'm a cartographer, climber, skier and avid traveler (31 countries and counting).

 ### More Information